YuzY-DS/Power_BI_Dashboard/README.md

 information about the data job market is scatterd and hard to grasp.
 Using a *real-world dataset for 2024 data science job posting* (including title, salary and location) this project provide a single, easy-to-use interface to explore market trend and compensation.

 ## Skills showcased

+- **Data Transformation (ETL) with Power queries:**
+Cleaned, shaped, and prepared the raw data for analysis by handling blanks, changing data types, and creating new columns.

 ## Dashboard Overview